본문 바로가기

 Shocking Reality: Korean University Students Trapped in "Modern-Day Slavery" as Unscrupulous Firms Exploit U.S. J-1 Visa Program As the U.S. Department of State has resumed the visa issuance process for foreign students and trainees, which had been temporarily suspended, a long line of people waiting to receive visas is forming in front of the U.S. Embassy in Jongno-gu, Seoul on June 23, 2025.
 Photo by Jo Yongjun

-There have been cases where the J-1 (non-immigrant exchange visitor) visa program, which is issued for the purpose of cultural exchange in the United States, has been exploited by unscrupulous organizations and used as a form of "modern-day slavery."
-Foundations in the U.S. recruit trainees using the J-1 visa as bait, collect fees in exchange for connecting them with companies in the U.S., profit from selling insurance, and turn a blind eye to labor exploitation issues.
+There have been cases where the J-1 (non-immigrant exchange visitor) visa program, which is issued in the United States for the purpose of cultural exchange, has been exploited by unscrupulous organizations, effectively turning it into a form of modern-day slavery.
+Foundations in the United States recruit trainees using the J-1 visa as bait, collect fees in exchange for connecting them with companies in the U.S., engage in insurance sales, and turn a blind eye to issues of labor exploitation.

 Shocking Reality: Korean University Students Trapped in "Modern-Day Slavery" as Unscrupulous Firms Exploit U.S. J-1 Visa Program